 Must be a member of the Washington State Bar (or willing to take the next bar examination or be admitted by motion).

-In addition to the staff attorney qualifications, the senior staff attorney position requires at least ten (10) years of significant civil litigation experience, with demonstrated ability to develop and litigate complex litigation and/or class actions through trial.
+In addition to high proficiency in the desired qualifications for the staff attorney role, the senior staff attorney position requires at least ten (10) years of significant civil litigation experience, with demonstrated ability to develop and litigate complex litigation and/or class actions through trial.

 Plaintiffs’ side work and/or previous experience in constitutional law litigation are strongly preferred, as is experience supervising.

-The ACLU-WA’s staff of 40+ employees and numerous volunteers generally work in a standard office setting in downtown Seattle between the hours of 9am and 5pm.
+The ACLU-WA office is generally open between the hours of 9a.m. and 5p.m. and is located in downtown Seattle.
 The physical demands and work environment described below represent those required and encountered by an employee to perform the essential functions of this job.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.

-· Ability to type on a keyboard for long periods of time.
+· Able to input information into a computer for long periods of time.

-· Ability to work some evenings, weekends, and holidays.
+· Able to work some evenings, weekends, and holidays.

-· Ability to periodically work long and extended hours.
+· Able to periodically work long and extended hours.